 I used my Fiskar Nips in the video because my Felcos were in the garage.
 Very sharp scissors or a sharp knife would work too.

-Where to cut Snake Plant leaves
+Where To Cut Snake Plant Leaves

-I make clean cuts straight across the leaf by the way.
+I make clean cuts straight across the leaf, by the way.

 The size is up to you.
 You can propagate the whole leaf or sections of the leaf.
 I propagate the whole leaf but usually cut it down a bit more after making the initial cut.

-If you choose to cut and propagate sections of the leaf, it’s important to plant the part of the leaf that’s facing down in the soil.
-Otherwise, if you plant the part of the leaf that was facing towards the tip in the soil, it won’t root.
+If you choose to cut and propagate leaf sections, it’s important to plant the part facing down in the soil.
+Otherwise, if you plant the part of the leaf facing toward the tip in the soil, it won’t root.

 Just be sure to keep them out of direct sunlight during this time.

-Gather your materials.
+- Gather your materials.

-Position the leaves in the mix pressing them slightly into the mix.
+- Position the leaves in the mix, pressing them slightly into the mix.
 I don’t plant the leaves too deep – anywhere from 1-3″ down.
 You can see this in the 2nd half of the video.

-Fill in with the mix.
+- Fill in with a top layer of the mix.

-Where to put the cuttings
+Where to Put the Cuttings

 If in too much direct sunlight, they’ll burn.
-If not receiving enough light, the foliage will become stunted and the Snake Plant cuttings will be weaker.
+If not receiving enough light, the foliage will become stunted, and the Snake Plant cuttings will be weaker.

 I don’t water them for 3-7 days after the initial planting so they can settle in dry.
 After that time of settling in has passed, I water them thoroughly.